sdhuk/Quicker-macOS-SMB/README.md

 # Quicker-macOS-SMB
-A script to speed up file transfers to and from Samba fileshares
+A script to speed up file transfers to and from Samba fileshares on macOS.